rainbowdashlabs/chojodev/docs/about_me/milestones.md

 Since that day I never stopped using linux, but I tried different arch distros.
 That was also a preparation to finally manage my server myself, since a friend did this for me so far.

-## 2021 December - First premium plugin release
+## 2021 Dec - First premium plugin release
 Out of schematic brush reborn my first [premium plugin](https://www.spigotmc.org/resources/98499/) on spigot was born.
 After nearly 1.5 years I finally felt comfortable to request money for my work.